Kitura/CloudEnvironment/README.md

 - [Watson Conversation](https://console.ng.bluemix.net/catalog/services/conversation)
 - [Weather Company Data](https://console.bluemix.net/catalog/services/weather-company-data)

-If you don't see listed above the service you intend to use in your Swift application, you can leverage the generic methof
+If you don't see listed above the service you intend to use in your Swift application, you can leverage the generic `getDictionary(name: String)` method to get the corresponding credentials:

 ```swift
 import CloudEnvironment